Kampfkarren/selene/docs/src/lints/roblox_incorrect_roact_usage.md

 This lint does not verify if the value you are giving is correct, so `Text = UDim2.new()` will be treated as correct.
 This lint, right now, only checks property and class names.

-Additionally, this lint is based off of [rbx_reflection](https://docs.rs/rbx_reflection/3/rbx_reflection/).
-In practice, this means that if Roblox adds new properties or classes, selene will not know they exist until you update it.

 This lint is only active if you are using the Roblox standard library.